acrosswp/features-for-woocommerce/README.md

 ## Description ##

-Add setting into the Dashboard Create Coupon fields where we can click on option to show or hide the Coupon code into the Frontend
+This plugin provided a extra features for WooCommerce

 ## Installation ##

-* Install the plugin from the 'Plugins' section in your dashboard (Go to `Plugins > Add New > Search` and search for Hide Coupon Name for WooCommerce).
+* Install the plugin from the 'Plugins' section in your dashboard (Go to `Plugins > Add New > Search` and search for Features for WooCommerce).
-* Alternatively, you can [download](http://downloads.wordpress.org/plugin/features-for-woocommerce.zip "Download Hide Coupon Name for WooCommerce") the plugin from the repository.
+* Alternatively, you can [download](http://downloads.wordpress.org/plugin/features-for-woocommerce.zip "Download Features for WooCommerce") the plugin from the repository.
 Unzip it and upload it to the plugins folder of your WordPress installation (`wp-content/plugins/` directory of your WordPress installation).
 * Activate it through the 'Plugins' section.

 ## Screenshots/Video ##